Proximity Designs

 Proximity Designs is a not-for-profit social enterprise working to help reduce poverty for rural families in Myanmar (Burma).
 They design and market products and services that low-income farmers purchase and use to help increase their incomes.
 The organisation sells foot-powered irrigation pumps, water storage tanks, drip irrigation systems, solar lighting and farm advisory services.
 Proximity distributes its products and services through a network of private sector agro-dealers and independent village-level agents that reach approximately 80 percent of Myanmar's rural population.
 The products are designed to help farmers grow higher-value crops and significantly increase their annual incomes.
 Since starting in 2004, more than 110,000 Proximity products have been purchased by farm households in Myanmar.
 Following the disaster of Cyclone Nargis in 2008, the organisation became active in designing and implementing humanitarian relief and recovery efforts for entire communities.
 It is a 501(c)3 non-profit organisation registered in California with operations in Myanmar.
+As of 2022, Proximity has enabled approximately 5.6 million people in rural Myanmar to grow their farm enterprises and afford basic food, health care, and education for their families.